sinnerschrader/cz-custom-issues/readme.md

 To start a dev server and start developing try the following commands

-* `start`: starts the dev server and builds the required files
 * `test`: runs test and lints files
-* `run dev`: starts the dev server and watches the required files
-* `run babel`: generates lib from source
-* `run build`: builds all files from source
-* `run watch`: builds and watches all files from source
 * `run lint`: lints javascript files
-* `run release`: release new version using "standard-version"

 ### Examples (serves docs-folder/gh-pages)